wp-plugins/magic-action-box/readme.txt

 == Installation ==

 1. Download the zip-archive and extract it into your computer.
-2. Upload the magic-action-box-lite folder to the /wp-content/plugins/ directory in your web site.
+2. Upload the magic-action-box folder to the /wp-content/plugins/ directory in your web site.
 3. Activate the plugin through the 'Plugins' menu in your WordPress administration page.

 == Frequently Asked Questions ==

+= My autoresponder is not on the list.
+Can I use it with the plugin? =

+Yes you can.
+As long as your autoresponder lets you create html forms that you can copy and paste, then you are all good.
+Watch this [video tutorial](http://www.magicactionbox.com/how-use-magic-action-box-with-any-email-marketing-service/) to learn more.

 = Can I place an action box on my website's sidebar? =

 Maybe on later updates.
 But, that is not the main reason this plugin was created.
 The primary purpose of magic action box is for you to follow two very effective marketing strategies.
-You can read all about this tip [here](http://www.magicactionbox.com/magic-action-box-training-1-the-key-to-making-more-sales-and-version-2-0-sneak-peak/)
+You can read all about this tip [here](http://www.magicactionbox.com/magic-action-box-training-1-the-key-to-making-more-sales-and-version-2-0-sneak-peak/).

 = My action box doesn't seem to have any styles to it.
 What's wrong? =